Tackling Data Corruption in Offline Reinforcement Learning via Sequence Modeling: Sequence Modeling for Offline RL with Data Corruption

-Taking actions as an example, to detect corrupted actions, we calculate the $z$-score, denoted by $z^{(i)} = \frac{\delta^{(i)} - \mu_{\delta}}{\sigma_{\delta}}$, for each sampled action $\hat{a}^{(i)}$ and the current policy.
+Taking actions as an example, to detect corrupted actions, we calculate the $z$-score, denoted by $z^{(i)} = \frac{\delta^{(i)} - \mu_{\delta}}{\sigma_{\delta}}$, for each sampled action $\hat{a}^{(i)}$.
 If the condition $z^{(i)} > \zeta \cdot \sigma_{\delta}$ is met for any given action $\hat{a}^{(i)}$, we infer that the action $\hat a^{(i)}$ has been corrupted.
 We then permanently replace $\hat a^{(i)}$ in the dataset with the predicted action.
+This helps eliminate corrupted actions from the dataset (see~\cref{fig:rdt_explain}(c)).
 Correcting rewards follows a similar process, with the additional step of recalculating the reward-to-gos.
-The hyperparameter $\zeta$ determines the detection thresholds: a smaller $\zeta$ will classify more samples as corrupted data, while a larger $\zeta$ results in fewer modifications to the dataset.
+The hyperparameter $\zeta$ determines the detection thresholds: a smaller $\zeta$ will classify more samples as corrupted data, while a larger $\zeta$ results in fewer modifications to the dataset. { Empirically, we can achieve performance improvement by setting $\zeta$ to approximately 5.
+More implementation details of RDT can be found in Appendix \ref{ap:details_RDT}. }